Crankset

 Feedback and feelings

-Examples of ideal configurations according to needs
+Examples of ideal configurations according to requirements

-"There are as many configurations of racing simulation pedals as there are types of drivers.
-Here are some examples to better understand this choice according to various profiles:"
+There are as many configurations of race simulation pedalboards as there are types of driver.
+Here are a few examples to help you make the right choice for your profile:

 For beginners